hildingzone/dartboard/README.md

 # dartboard
-a simple playful dartboard made with javascript and html/css
+A simple playful dartboard made with javascript and html/css